Blog

 Oxalate can also cause other health problems, such as:

-- Hyperoxalemia: This is a condition where oxalate builds up in the blood.
-This can happen when the kidneys are not able to filter out enough oxalate or when there is excessive oxalate production or absorption from the diet or the gut.
-Hyperoxalemia can cause symptoms such as fatigue, weakness, nausea, vomiting, and confusion.
+• Hyperoxalemia: This is a condition where oxalate builds up in the blood.
+This can occur when the kidneys are not able to filter out enough oxalate or when there is excessive oxalate production or absorption from the diet or the gut.

-- Hyperoxalosis: This is a rare condition where oxalates deposit in various tissues and organs, such as the eyes, bones, muscles, skin, blood vessels, heart, and brain.
-It can cause vision loss, bone and joint pain, muscle stiffness, skin ulcers, anemia, heart failure, and neurological problems.
-It usually occurs after long-term hyperoxalemia or if the kidneys struggle to function properly.
+• Oxalosis: This is a rare condition where oxalates deposit in various tissues and organs, such as the eyes, bones, muscles, skin, blood vessels, heart, and brain.
+It can cause vision loss, bone and nerve pain, joint pain, muscle pain, skin ulcers, anemia, heart failure, and neurological problems.
+It usually occurs after long-term hyperoxalemia or if the kidneys struggle to function properly in people with hyperoxaluria.

-- Vulvodynia: This is a chronic pain syndrome of the vulva, the inner skin around the opening of the vagina.
+• Vulvodynia: This is a chronic pain syndrome of the vulva, the inner skin around the opening of the vagina.
 Symptoms include burning, itching, soreness, stinging, or throbbing sensations.
-Some cases of vulvodynia may be associated with high levels of oxalates in the urine.
-However, more research is required to confirm these observations.
+Some cases of vulvodynia were thought to be associated with high levels of oxalates in the urine.
+However, a recent review suggests that nutritional factors may not be linked to vulvodynia.
+More research is required to determine if oxalates are linked in any way to vulvodynia.

-- Cancer: There are mixed studies with respect to oxalates and carcinogenesis.
-Oxalates may promote breast cancer[6] and tumor metastasis[7].
-Other studies suggest that it may encourage tumor cell death through binding to calcium[8].
+• Cancer: There are mixed studies with respect to oxalates and carcinogenesis.
+Oxalates may promote breast cancer and tumor metastasis in the kidney.
+Other studies suggest that it may encourage tumor cell death through binding to calcium.

 Factors that Increase Oxalate Uptake, Synthesis and Accumulation